-13. Employees shall be entitled to the following public holidays without loss of pay as regards employees on weekly hiring:-New Year's Day, Australia Day, Good Friday, Easter Monday, King's Birthday, Labour Day, Union Pionic Day, Anzac Day, Christmas Day and Boxing Day, or such other day as is generally observed in the locality as a substitute for any of the Day, Christmas Day a said days respectively.
+13. Employees shall be entitled to the following public holidays without loss of pay as regards employees on weekly hiring:-New Year's Day, Australia Day, Good Friday, Easter Monday.
+Queen's Birthday, Labour Day, Union Picnic Day, Anzac Day, Christmas Day and Boxing Day, or such other day as is generally observed in the locality as a substitute for any of the said days respectively.